zongcai66/G10_currency_risk_for_Swiss_residents/README.md

 │
 ├── setup.cfg          <- Configuration file for flake8
 │
-└── group_project   <- Source code for use in this project.
+└── code               <- Source code for use in this project.
     │
     ├── __init__.py             <- Makes group_project a Python module
     │
     ├── config.py               <- Store useful variables and configuration
     │
+    ├── data_collector_SNB.py   <- Scripts to download or generate data
+    │
-    ├── dataset.py              <- Scripts to download or generate data
+    ├── data_collector_yahoo.py <- Scripts to download or generate data
     │
     ├── features.py             <- Code to create features for modeling
     │